manticoresoftware/manticoresearch-javascript/README.md

 Сlient for Manticore Search.

 ❗ WARNING: this is a development version of the client.
-The latest release's readme is https://github.com/manticoresoftware/manticoresearch-javascript/tree/6.0.0
+The latest release's readme is https://github.com/manticoresoftware/manticoresearch-javascript/tree/7.0.0

-❗ WARNING: the current version has breaking changes compared to the previous release https://github.com/manticoresoftware/manticoresearch-javascript/tree/5.0.0

-## Requirements
+## Compatibility Table

 Minimum Manticore Search version is 2.5.1 with HTTP protocol enabled.